Combined gas and steam

-Combined gas and steam (COGAS) is the name given to marine compound powerplants comprising gas and steam turbines, the latter being driven by steam generated using the heat from the exhaust of the gas turbines.
+Combined gas and steam (COGAS) is a type of marine propulsion system comprising gas and steam turbines, the latter being driven by steam generated using the heat from the exhaust of the gas turbines.

+System

 In this way, some of the otherwise lost energy can be reclaimed and the specific fuel consumption of the plant can be decreased.
 Large (land-based) electric powerplants built using this combined cycle can reach conversion efficiencies of over 60%.

-If the turbines do not drive a propeller shafts directly and instead a turbo-electric transmission is used, the system is also known as COGES.
+If the turbines do not drive a propeller shaft directly and instead a turbine–electric transmission is used, the system is known as COGES (combined gas–electric and steam).

 COGAS differs from many other combined marine propulsion systems in that it is not intended to operate on one system alone.
-While this is possible, it will not operate efficiently this way, as with Combined diesel and gas systems when run solely on diesel engines.
-Especially COGAS should not be confused with Combined steam and gas (COSAG) power plants, which employ traditional, oil-fired boilers for steam turbine propulsion for normal cruising, and supplement this with gas turbines for faster reaction times and higher dash speed.
+While this is possible, it will not operate efficiently this way, as with combined diesel and gas (CODAG) systems when run solely on diesel engines.
+Especially COGAS should not be confused with combined steam and gas (COSAG) powerplants, which employ traditional, oil-fired boilers for steam turbine propulsion for normal cruising, and supplement this with gas turbines for faster reaction times and higher dash speed.